SAP/jenkins-library/documentation/docs/steps/abapEnvironmentCloneGitRepo.md

 ## Example: Cloning a Bring Your Own Git (BYOG) repository

+> Feature will be available in November 2024.

 Since a ByoG repository is an external repository, you must be authenticated to clone it.
 For this, the corresponding credentials must be stored in Jenkins as a username and password/token.

 <strong> Store the credentials: </strong> <br>
 A new credential with the type username and password must be stored.<br>
 `Jenkins Dashboard > Manage Jenkins > Credentials` <br>
 These credentials are used to clone the ByoG repository.
 More information on configuring the credentials can be found [here](https://www.jenkins.io/doc/book/using/using-credentials/).

 The config.yaml should look like this: